P-Jon/DropboxClone/README.md

 To get the packages used in this project, it is advised to use a Python virtual environment and run, in the parent directory:

     pip install -e .

+It should not be necessary but to ensure packages are downloaded, running the below should fix things:

     pip install -r requirements.txt

 Be sure to configure each config.yml file according to your preferences as to directory location, correcting the base API address if necessary in the case of the client and selecting whether or not